MrCerealGuy/Stonecraft/doc/Manual.md

 The tool workshop has upgrade slots.
 Energy upgrades reduce its power consumption.

 It can work with pneumatic tubes.
 Tools to be repaired are accepted via tubes from any direction.
 With a tube upgrade, the tool workshop will also eject fully-repaired tools via one side, the choice of side depending on the machine's orientation, as for processing machines.
 It is safe to put into the tool workshop a tool that is already fully repaired: assuming the presence of a tube upgrade, the tool will be quickly ejected.
 Furthermore, any item of unrepairable type will also be ejected as if fully repaired.
-(Due to a historical limitation of the basic Minetest game, it is impossible for the tool workshop to distinguish between a fully-repaired tool and any item type that never displays a wear bar.)

 ### Quarry